Wrongful death lawsuit against Michelle Carter dismissed

 Breaking News Emails

-A wrongful death lawsuit against Michelle Carter who, via text messages, encouraged her boyfriend to kill himself has been dismissed, court records reveal.
+A wrongful death lawsuit has been dismissed against Michelle Carter who, via text messages, encouraged her boyfriend to kill himself, court records reveal.

 Eric S. Goldman, a lawyer for Conrad H. Roy III’s mother, told the Boston Herald that the suit has been "resolved" but declined to comment further.